slamice/wri/hipsters/first-draft/ch05 - walk away from Renee.md

 "You don't want to go?
 I'd totally be up for it."

-Selina shrugged, "kind of, but wanted to take it easy tonight.
+I shrugged, "kind of, but wanted to take it easy tonight.
 Take it easy."

+((heart problems, kind of important part here, move to another section?))

+Selina coughed and clutched her chest.
+Her fits were minor asthma leftover from her childhood.
+"So annyoing..."

+"Heart problems maybe, not dangerous at all."
+I smiled at her, "let's be honest, who doesn't have problems with their heart?"

 On my way out I ordered Renee's latte.
 Selina's haze started to brighten up,